ntnon/FIND-A-PEP/README.md

 v3.4
 - [X] Block rendering provides clickable summaries for any search that yields 1 or more hits.
 Updated to work with pepCheck
 - [X] various bug fixes and minor tweaks

+v4
+- [X] Added NewsAPI support, relevant articles will be displayed when you find a pep